LDTU/SimpleSpellCheck/README.md

-A simple spell english checker
+A simple spell english checker using whisper